 From more than 200 freshwater bodies at Banner Marsh to the scenic wetlands at Rice Lake, natural beauty abounds across Greater Peoria.
 To the north, the bottomlands, backwaters and bluffs of the Marshall State Fish and Wildlife Area comprise more than 6,000 acres, while the Woodford State Fish and Wildlife Area encompasses another 3,000 acres.
 South of Lincoln, the forest canopy of the Edward R. Madigan State Fish and Wildlife Area boasts Illinois’ largest sycamore tree and a large pheasant hatchery.

-Across the river, the Chautauqua National Wildlife Refuge offers a diverse habitat of wetlands, swamps and woodlands, while Sand Ridge State Forest is Illinois’ largest state forest with 7,200 acres of native oak-hickory and pine, sprawling fields and grasslands, and unique sand prairies.
+Across the river, the Chautauqua National Wildlife Refuge offers a diverse habitat of wetlands, swamps and woodlands, while Sand Ridge is Illinois’ largest state forest, with 7,200 acres of native oak-hickory and pine, sprawling fields and grasslands, and unique sand prairies.

-Just outside of Peoria, Wildlife Prairie Park serves nearly 140,000 visitors each year in its mission of conservation, education and recreation.
+Just outside of Peoria, Wildlife Prairie Park serves nearly 120,000 visitors annually in its mission of conservation, education and recreation.
 Some 50 native species—including wolves, bison, black bears, elk and cougars—can be observed from viewing areas along hiking trails or from the Prairie Zephyr Express, a two-mile scenic train loop.
-With unique lodging options like cabooses and teepees, as well as traditional cottages and cabins, it is also one of the area’s most popular sites for festivals, weddings and other special events.
+With unique lodging options like cabooses and teepees, as well as traditional cottages and cabins, it is also one of the area’s top sites for festivals, weddings and other special events.

 Less than 10 miles away, Jubilee College State Park features 3,200 acres of rolling valleys, unique bedrock, sloping ravines and a meandering creek, with plenty of options for picnicking, hiking, camping, horseback riding, hunting, cross-country skiing, mountain biking and fishing.